p2panda/p2panda/p2panda-core/README.md

 - Authors can maintain one or many logs
 - Single-writer logs which can be combined to support multi-writer collaboration
 - Compatible with any application data and CRDT
-- Various ordering algorithms
-- Supports efficient, partial sync
-- Compatible with any networking scenario (even broadcast-only, for example for packet radio)
+- Compatible with any networking scenario (for example packet radio or mesh-networks)
 - Fork-tolerant
+- Off-chain handling of payloads, can be deleted independently of log structure
 - Pruning of outdated messages
 - Highly extensible with custom features, for example prefix-deletion, ephemeral "self-destructing" messages, etc.